A note to readers

 After some experience with this setup, I noticed (

 df -h) that my ROM was being filled at an alarming rate--over the course of a 24h period, I had lost nearly a gigabyte of the BBB's remaining memory.
 Almost all of it was due to an exploding kern.log file, to which hundreds of entries a minute were being written with

-In order to rectify this problem, I found that changing that variable assignment in the
+In order to rectify this problem, I found setting those variable changes in the

-uEnv.txt file eliminated the problem.
+uEnv.txt file (the procedure for which is mentioned above) eliminated the problem, as these disable the BeagleBone's Universal Cape polling capability and all the errors it writes to the log file when it fails.
 If you were also interested in examining your device, I would recommend navigating to

 /var/log and executing this command:

 du -hsx * | sort -rh | head -10.
 It'll give you the top ten largest files in your present working directory, sorted by size.